 5. Do keep your header height minimal

-Don’t make your header image so tall that visitors have to scroll down excessively to see your content.
+Don’t make your header image so tall visitors have to scroll down excessively to see your content.

 6. Do make navigation clear and obvious

 You don’t want a visitor to land on your site, read one page, not know where to go next and therefore leave.
 You want them to stick around a while!

-7. Don’t have auto-play music / videos / ads on your blog
+7. Don’t have auto-play music, videos or ads on your blog

-Many an unsuspecting blog reader has come upon a site that scares the eebie jeebies out of them (or worse, their sleeping infant!) when the auto-play music / video starts blaring.
+Many an unsuspecting blog reader has come upon a site that scares the eebie jeebies out of them (or worse, their sleeping infant) when the auto-play music or video starts blaring.

 8. Do put a contact link, button or page on your blog